Raised Bed Gardens

 Garden bed soil -

-You can use regular garden soil.
-But, it is best to make a soil mixture that
+While you can use regular garden soil, it is best to make a soil mixture

-is ideal for the plants you are planning to grow.
-If the bed is really high,
+that is ideal for the plants you are planning to grow.
+If the bed is really

 Drip hose- A drip hose makes the bed more maintenance free and efficient.